A redesign of a logo can be a daunting thing for a business.

 Likewise, Thomas Cook’s complete redesign is a step into the future.

-In any case the most important part of a logo redesign is to show change, and even a little goes along way.
+The most important part of a logo redesign is to show change, and a little goes a

 Are you looking to redesign your current logo design.